mjordan/islandora_workbench_docs/docs/hooks.md

 `--check` will check for the existence of bootstrap and shutdown scripts, and that they are executable, but does not execute them.
 The scripts are only executed when Workbench is run without `--check`.

 Very basic example bootstrap and shutdown scripts can be found in the `scripts` folder.

+!!! warning
+    Bootstrap and shutdown scripts get passed the path to your configuration file, but they only have access to the configuration settings explicitly defined in that file.
+In other words, any configuration setting with a default value, and therefore no necessarily included in your configuration file, is not known to  bootstrap/shutdown scripts.

+    Therefore, it is good practice to include in your configuration file all configuration settings your script will need.
+The presence of a configuration setting set to its default value has no effect on Workbench.

 ### CSV preprocessor scripts